 This is against the essence of journalism.
 At Milliyet, there was no direct pressure on me to take sides.
 But as I was the politics editor, there was a lot of pressure.
 The number of questions like “why did you use this at this size” or “why did you use that heading” increased.
 Even putting the opposition party in a headline in 15 centimeters was a problem.
 This makes one question journalism after a while.

 When you try to give space on page to a piece of news worthy of its value, there are other dynamics interfering.
 It starts to contradict with the values you believe in and to which you were working accordingly.
 And you become unable to work.
 For this reason, I didn’t even apply to a job after Milliyet.
 In alternative media on the other hand, economic problems make employment impossible.

 Denizcan Abay: Family of unemployed journalists

-When he was in high school, Denizcan Abay started to help his father, spokesperson for the Platform for Solidarity with Arrested Journalists, to keep tally of the journalists in jail.
-For this reason, he closely observed the price of critical journalism back then.
+When she was in high school, Denizcan Abay started to help her father, spokesperson for the Platform for Solidarity with Arrested Journalists, to keep tally of the journalists in jail.
+For this reason, she closely observed the price of critical journalism back then.

-After he graduated from the faculty of communication, he started to work at Özgür Radyo, carrying on his father and mother’s occuptionfather and mother’s occupation.
-His second and final job was at İMC TV.
-On October 4, Özgür Radyo was closed alongwith İMC and his mother Leyla Abay, director of the radio, was taken into custody.
+After she graduated from the faculty of communication, she started to work at Özgür Radyo, carrying on her father and mother’s occuption.
+Her second and final job was at İMC TV.
+On October 4, Özgür Radyo was closed along with İMC and her mother Leyla Abay, director of the radio, was taken into custody.

 Abay tells about the aftermath: